-At this moment EurECCA represents more than 35.000 cabin crew affiliated to 9 European unions in the Netherlands, France, Germany, Spain, Portugal, Italy, Switzerland and Ireland.
+At this moment EurECCA represents more than 35.000 cabin crew affiliated to 9 European unions in the Netherlands, France, Germany, Greece, Spain, Portugal, Italy, Switzerland and Ireland.
 As we represent 70% of all organised cabin crew in Europe, we are a representative stakeholder at all tables that concern themselves with cabin and passenger safety, cabin crew health and cabin crew working time limitations and social aspects.

 We are rooted in the airline industry, not politically aligned, independent and the experts on cabin crew matters.
 EurECCA welcomes cabin crew unions from all over Europe, who share the vision of a democratic, solidary and prosperous Europe, to work together on these matters on a European level.

 We are legally based in Belgium with an office in Brussels.

 Read also: A European Cabin Crew Association -EurECCA- has taken off

 Establishing protocols for dealing with contagious diseases on board

 EurECCA asked to speak at CAPSCA conference "hire a private jet" to help establish robust protocols for dealing with contagious disease on board following successful presentation at ECAC workshop

 EurECCA opposes proposals to implement interoperability for cabin crew